 Kontomire stew also known palava sauce is a Ghanaian delicacy made with cocoyam leaves.
-You can make kontomire with smoked salmon and melon seeds also known as agushie/akatoa.

 It goes very well with boiled yam, plantain, rice, cocoyam.
 This stew is a staple in most homes and can be alternated between garden egg stew or tomato stew.

 - Palm oil is a very nutritious cooking oil which is known for the high contents of Vitamin E with more distinctive anti-oxidant benefits.
 Good for eye vision.

 - Cocoyam leaves are rich in vitamin C which acts as an antioxidant.
 This fights against free radicals that cause cancer and help to prevent many diseases.

 - Wooden/Metalic spatula

 - Serrated knife

 - 3 medium-sized onions sliced